 For promoting commercial services or products, please see the very end of the FAQ.
-The rest of the following information is targetted at researchers.
+The rest of the following information is targeted at researchers.

 We get a lot of researchers from universities contacting us, asking us to help them form a focus group, or send out a survey regarding trans issues.
 We get so many, we really can't send them all on without spamming our members.